Azure/azure-cleanroom/src/ccf/docs/recovery.md

     cragent-->>cragent: End of request
     deactivate cragent
 ```
-With the above protocol the recovery service can perform sensitive actions and relay the response back to the agent so that it can submit the same to CCF with the assurance that its response is available only to a client it trusts (as per acceptable host-data measurement values).
+With the above protocol the recovery service can perform sensitive actions and relay the response back to the agent so that it can submit the same to CCF, with the assurance that its response is available only to a client it trusts (as per acceptable host-data measurement values).
 The response is encrypted via a key that is available only with the client that generated the key pair and its corresponding attestation report.

 # 6. CCF member to Recovery Agent communication protocol
 The recovery agent interactions with the recovery service (as per protocol above) happen as part of a request that a member of consortium initiates.
 For example, as part of network creation or recovery a member of the consortium would request the recovery agent to perform certain actions that then involve the recovery service (exact sequence of the interactions are captured later on).
 The protocol for any interaction from a member (or more precisely client code that can sign requests as a member) with the agent is as follows: